wesleycamargo/azure-docs.pt-br/articles/mobile-services-dotnet-backend-ios-get-started-push.md

             NSLog(@"Failed to register for remote notifications: %@", error);
         }

-5. Em QSAppDelegate.m, adicione o método de manipulador a seguir dentro da implementação:
+5. Em QSAppDelegate.m, adicione o método de manipulador a seguir na implementação:

         // Because alerts don't work when the app is running, the app handles them.
         // This uses the userInfo in the payload to display a UIAlertView.